DROID8622/ATtiny13-433MHz-Receiver-Transmitter/README.md

 # ATtiny13-433MHz-Receiver-Transmitter
- Simple 433mhz or 315mhz remote switch using ATTINY13 with MicroCore for arduino IDE by MCUdude RF modules.
+ Simple 433mhz or 315mhz remote switch using ATTINY13 with MicroCore and Arduino IDE by MCUdude.

   source of protocol implementation is http://skproj.ru/otkryt-shlagbaum-came/